-- Electronic Reserves: There is no limit to the number of core required e-reserves readings a faculty member may have on reserve.
-An e-reserve is a single title of a book chapter, a journal article, or professors’ notes, syllabi, or handouts.
+Electronic Reserves: There is no limit to the number of core required e-reserves readings a faculty member may have on reserve.
+An e-reserve is a single title of a book chapter, a journal article, or professors' notes, syllabi, or handouts.
+If the library does not have the article, we will order a copy.
 Entire books cannot be scanned and placed on e-reserve.
-E-reserve chapters are limited to a quarter of the book and chapters are listed by their title.
-If the library does not have the article, we will order a copy.
+Read more about restrictions on e-reserves in our Copyright Policies.

-- Books: There is no limit to the number of core required books a professor may place on course reserves.
-Lauinger and Blommer Science Library books can be placed on reserve.
+Books: There is no limit to the number of core required books a professor may place on course reserves.
+Lauinger, Blommer Science Library, and Bioethics Research Library books can be placed on reserve.
+Lauinger, Blommer, and Bioethics books can also be placed on reserve at the Downtown Georgetown library.
 If the library does not have the book, a copy will be ordered.
+Ordering a book for course reserve will take a week or longer, so it is important to submit reserve book requests as soon as possible.
 Personal copies of books can also be placed on reserve.

 To request reserve services, complete and submit the appropriate Course Reserves request form(s) for electronic reserves and/or books at the Circulation Desk on the third floor of Lauinger Library.
-Download the form here:
+You may also submit the forms as an email attachment to firstname.lastname@example.org.
+Download the forms here:

-- To expedite your request, please bring books and photocopies (either photocopies or saved on disc or flash drive) when turning in the reserve form.
+To expedite your request, please bring books and photocopies (either photocopies or saved on disc or flash drive) when turning in the reserve form.
 Requests will be processed in the order received.
-Processing may take 7 or more business days.
-Articles or chapters can also be sent as PDFs to firstname.lastname@example.org.
+All material on hand will be processed by two days.
+Articles or chapters can also be sent as PDFs to email@example.com.
 Reserves staff can retrieve materials, but it will take longer to process than if the material is provided.
-Reserve request forms can also be attached to an email and sent to email@example.com or faxed to 202-687-1215.
+Reserve request forms can also be attached to an email and sent to firstname.lastname@example.org.